apache/incubator-xtable/website/docs/presto.md

 queried from Presto CLI.
 Partition columns with STRING type will not have any issues.
 :::

-For hands on experimentation, please follow [Creating your first interoperable table](https://link/to/how/to/create/dataset) to create Onetable synced tables followed by [Hive Metastore](https://link/to/hms) to register the target table in Hive Metastore.
-Once done, please follow the below high level steps:
+For hands on experimentation, please follow [Creating your first interoperable table](https://link/to/how/to/create/dataset) tutorial to create Onetable synced tables followed by [Hive Metastore](https://link/to/hms) tutorial to register the target table in Hive Metastore.
+Once done, follow the below high level steps:
-1. Start the Presto server manually if you are working with a self-managed Presto service: from the presto-server directory run `./bin/launcher run`
+1. If you are working with a self-managed Presto service, from the presto-server directory run `./bin/launcher run`
 2. From the directory where you have installed presto-cli: login to presto-cli by running `./presto-cli`
 3. Start querying the table i.e. `SELECT * FROM catalog.schema.table;`.